UB-Mannheim/malibu/INSTALL.md

 ## Server configuration

 ### For Debian 7 (Apache 2.2)
 You need the php library <a href="http://php.net/manual/en/book.yaz.php">yaz</a> on the server.
-For Debian 7 (Apache 2.2):

 1. <code>apt-get install yaz libyaz4-dev php5-dev php-pear</code> (maybe you have already some packages)
 2. <code>pecl install yaz</code>